In this article, I want to talk with you about the proper ways to handle a psychiatric emergency.

 Before talking about the ways to handle psychiatric emergencies we need to discuss the different types of psychiatric emergencies.

-Anyone who acting in a manner that is a danger to themselves or others should seek hospitalization.
+Anyone who acts in a manner that is a danger to themselves or others should seek hospitalization.

 If you can remember that phrase you will always make the right decisions regarding psychiatric emergencies.